Mesothelioma Veterans Benefits

 Each form can be found on the VA’s website.

-When Can I Expect a Decision on My Claim?
+When Can I Expect a Decision on My VA Claim for Health Benefits?

 It can take months or several years for the VA to process initial claims.
 You can speed up the process and receive a decision sooner by using the VA’s Fast Track.